 An assessment involves taking an honest look at how much of your dwelling you actually use.
 For example, if you live in a six-room house and find yourself only using the living room, kitchen and one bedroom on a regular basis, you are likely a good candidate for downsizing.
 You should also assess your daily activities and safety.
 Will moving impact your social activities and/or provide a safer place to live?
-There’s a lot to consider, so answer as honestly as possible.
+There?s a lot to consider, so answer as honestly as possible so you can make the right decision.?
+This is why we refer to the process not as down-sizing, but right-sizing as the right opportunity can look different for every home seller.

 Finally, a simple notebook will help you establish a written action plan whether you choose to stay in your home or downsize.
 Set simple goals and a reasonable timeline for meeting them … and watch your progress!